chengsun/ep/docs/Diary.md

       the code that I have written based on the documentation found here seems to work, and the wiki is hosted and maintained by OpenGL.org, the official website for OpenGL.
     * I used this site as a reference guide.
-All my programming-related queries were resolved.

 27/1/13 *(30 minutes)*
 -------